Design the Future of UC Air Mobility

 There will be two phases in the competition.

-- Interested teams from each campus, including teams with members from multiple campuses, submit a design proposal outlining their vision for a complete air mobility system for their home campus.
+- Interested teams from each campus, including teams with members from multiple campuses, submit proposals outlining their vision toward the competition’s objective.

 - A panel of expert judges reviews the proposals and recommends a number of teams to move on to Phase 2.